 Is Marijuana Legally (Recreationally and/or Medicinally) For Me?

 As of right now, there are only 10 states that allow for the recreational use of marijuana for anyone over the age of 21.
 Thirty other states require that you apply for a medical card if you meet the qualifications, and then you can purchase from legal dealers.

-The states where recreational marijuana is legal are Alaska, California, Colorado, Maine, Massachusetts, Michigan, Nevada, Oregon, Vermont, and Washington, the District of Columbia, and the Northern Mariana Islands.
-Many states are working through the process to legalize marijuana, but Nebraska is not one of them.
+The states where recreational marijuana is legal are: Alaska, California, Colorado, Maine, Massachusetts, Michigan, Nevada, Oregon, Vermont, and Washington, the District of Columbia, and the Northern Mariana Islands.

-in general, the government of Nebraska tends to be extremely conservative toward the use, possession, and distribution of cannabis in all forms.
-Legislation has killed every bill related to cannabis legalization and decriminalization.
-Still, there is a growing pressure on the state to legalize it, which would lead to complications for some time, especially when it comes to crossing state lines.
+In general, the government of Nebraska tends to be conservative toward cannabis.
+Legislation has killed every bill related to cannabis.
+Still, there is a growing pressure on the state to legalize it and hemp.

 Do You Need A Drug Defense Attorney?